aeshirey/aeshirey.github.io/_posts/2022-01-11-understanding-warp.md

 (This function's happy path returns a `String` instead of `impl Reply` only to show that it's possible to declare it that way. `String` _does_ implement `Reply`, so this is functionally identical.)

-What should we do for these users? [`warp::reject`](https://docs.rs/warp/latest/warp/reject/index.html) provides a `not_found` function that will rejet a request.
+What should we do for these users? [`warp::reject`](https://docs.rs/warp/latest/warp/reject/index.html) provides a `not_found` function that will reject a request.
 For Agent Smith, let's use that:

 ```rust
     if name == "agent_smith" {